colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

 (It turns out they meant "actors" in the gendered sense of the word, which is why you won't see any female names.)

-The dataset included naming traditions from around the world which created several distinct modes that the model captured pretty well.
+The dataset includes naming traditions from around the world which created several distinct modes that the model captured pretty well.
 For example, it generates names like...

     hiroshi tajamara
     hing-hying li